 I need to bust this myth right here – Sleeping for too long on weekends, disrupts your sleep-wake cycle and makes it much harder to make up on Monday mornings.
 (No wonder, everyone hates Mondays)

 At this point in my life ( I am 24 – almost 25) and I have developed a stable sleep cycle and that has reflected on my daily productivity, energy levels and overall mood cycles.
 But I need to work on improving the quality of my sleep.
-I will be sharing this journey over on Instagram, so join me there if you want tips on improving the quality of your sleep.

 Master Your Sleep Schedule